 Management is responsible for the other information.
-The other information comprise the Statement by the Management Committee, but does not include financial statements and our auditor's report thereon.
+The other information comprise the Statement by the Management Committee.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.